 The vines were planted in 2003 and with 53 hectares (130 acres) planted in three phases: seventy percent is devoted to red varieties – Cabernet Sauvignon, Syrah, Merlot, Cabernet Franc, Malbec – with Sauvignon Blanc and Chardonnay completing the picture.
 Paritua’s vineyard enjoys stony, free draining soils, long summers and crisp winters, which combine to produce exceptional quality grapes to craft our wines.
 These are boutique, bespoke wines from the oldest gravels in Hawke’s Bay.

 The development of the vineyard and winery infrastructure was a collaboration with leading New Zealand architects, Crosson Clarke Carnachan who understood the drive for bold architecture that truly embraces the landscape.
 Every design aspect was carefully considered and the winemaking operation had to be not only efficient, but also sustainable with the added requirement to sit gracefully in its environment.

 The shared belief at Paritua for why we do what we do is that New Zealand and Hawke’s Bay provides many opportunities not just for work and investment, but for a way of life.
 The fresh, clean air, the beaches and beautiful landscape are best enjoyed when shared with a great glass of wine and a platter of local produce.

-Click the videos below for a feature on Thirsty Work with Yvonne Lorkin or a quick look at some of the awards our wines have earned in past vintages.
-There's also a very informative presentation on Hawkes Bay at the bottom of this page.
+Click the video below for a feature on Thirsty Work with Yvonne Lorkin.
+There is also a very informative presentation on Hawkes Bay at the bottom of this page.